othmane-mahfoud/boxman/README.md

 ## Technology and Tools Used

 * Backend: nodejs with express and a mongo database.
-* Frontend: React with SemanticUI.
+* Frontend: React with Semantic UI.
-* Text Editor: VSCode.
+* Text Editor: VS Code.
 * Api Testing: Postman.

 ## Thoughts?